Wednesday, April 12, 2006

 Parts of a log...what your log cabin or home are made of

-Inner Bark or Phloem section that carrys food to the tree
+Inner Bark or Phloem section that carries food to the tree

-Sapwood or Xylem carrys the water to the rest of the tree
+Sapwood or Xylem carries the water to the rest of the tree

-Heartwood central section of the tree (dead sapwwod)
+Heartwood central section of the tree (dead sapwood)